 “Shopping isn’t just about buying.
 It’s also about exploring your options, discovering new styles and trends, and researching to make sure you’re getting the right product at the right price,” Google says.

 “With these new features, your shopping experience on Google just got a lot easier, more intuitive, and, of course, more fun.
 And regardless of where you end up buying, these tools can help you find what you want more quickly and maybe even discover the next thing you’ll love,” the technology giant added.
+Soon enough, it might be time to start looking into Google shopping management services to keep up with the constantly changing shopping landscape.

 Here’s an overview of all the new features and tools for the shopping experience announced during the annual Search On 2022 event that will help your digital marketing efforts.